Balajibalu7899/freshersbatch-oct16-/Assignments/README.txt

-this file inside css branch
+this file inside js branch
-my name is balaji
+my name is praveen
-iam graduated
+iam graduated in 2021